Ed-Gilmour/Lincolns-Path/Assets/Settings/CustomWebResources/FinalBuildInstructions.md

-For builds
+For final build
 - Put the page background in TemplateData
+- Remove Unity logo and game name from html
+- Change favicon in html from unity logo to the lincoln icon
-- Paste this before the closing header in index.html
+- Paste this before the closing header in index.html to add background
 <style>
     body {
     margin: 0;